TylerChalifoux/CSIS3126_Chalifoux/README.txt

 	-All user inputs are cleaned
 	-Design is done for mobile and desktop

-4) Home page (Almost done):
+4) Home page (Done):
 	-Shows nearby loops
-	-Allows for users to search for loops (brings to search page) -Current design works for both desktop and mobile NEED TO DO--
+	-Allows for users to search for loops (brings to search page) -Current design works for both desktop and mobile -Has two buttons, one for the users profile and one for the stopwatch
-		-Make a button to go to your profile
-		-Make a button to go to the stopwatch

-5) Search page (Almost done):
+5) Search page (Done):
 	-Shows loops in the town the user entered
-	NEED TO DO--
-		-Create a link to More_info from the search page

 6) Stopwatch page (Done):
 	-Works as a normal stopwatch
 	-Logs users location data correctly